Les Aiguilles de Port Coton au coucher de soleilPort Coton est l'un des meilleurs sites pour observer le soleil couchant

 ©Port Coton est l'un des meilleurs sites pour observer le soleil couchant|Fabien Giordano, Bellimages

-In 1886, during his stay on Belle-Île, from September 12 to November 25, Claude Monet will produce no less than 39 paintings.
-Some of them have marked the History of Art and are among the most beautiful of the Impressionist current!
+In 1886, during his 2 month stay on Belle-Île, Claude Monet will produce no fewer than 39 works.
+Some have since marked the history of Art and are among the most beautiful of the Impressionist movement!

 Port-Coton